-The procedure is typically performed under general anesthesia supplemented with local anesthesia.
-Smaller reductions can be performed under intravenous sedation without the need for general anesthesia.
+The procedure is typically performed under general anaesthesia supplemented with local anaesthesia.
+Smaller reductions can be performed under intravenous sedation without the need for general anaesthesia.

 Bleeding, infection, prolonged swelling and delayed healing and assymetry.

-Risks associated with breast reduction include: unfavorable scarring, loss of nipple sensation, loss of ability to breastfeed, loss of nipple and breast tissue, unsatisfactory shape, and failure to achieve aesthetic goals.
+Risks associated with breast reduction include unfavourable scarring, loss of nipple sensation, loss of ability to breastfeed, loss of nipple and breast tissue, unsatisfactory shape, and failure to achieve aesthetic goals.

 Typically recovery requires one to two weeks.
 Most patients return to normal activities within that period of time.
 Strenuous physical activities are discouraged for three to six weeks after the surgery.

 Most patients who undergo a reduction mammoplasty are pleased with the size and the shape of their breasts and are delighted with the improvement and lessening of the symptoms of pain and discomfort that they experienced due to the weight of their breasts.
-Breast reduction makes physical activities easier and patients enjoy their new appearance and ability to wear clothing that was uncomfortable or unattractive before the surgery was performed.
+Breast reduction makes physical activities easier and patients enjoy their new appearance including the opportunity to wear clothing that previously felt uncomfortable or unattractive before the surgery was performed.